ppy/osu-wiki/wiki/Skinning/Interface/en.md

 *See also: [Skinning Interface Tutorial](/wiki/Skinning_Interface_Tutorial) and [Interface](/wiki/Interface)*

-Interface skinning elements are used in multiple game modes or parts of the osu! client's user interface.
+Interface skinning elements are used in multiple game modes or parts of the client's user interface.

 ## Main menu